analogdevicesinc/msdk/Examples/MAX78000/CNN/kws20_demo/README.md

 endif
 ```

-***Note: If SD card option is enabled, the TFT support will automatically be disabled regardless of above setting.***
+***Note: If the SD card option is enabled, the TFT support will automatically be disabled regardless of the above setting.***

-While using TFT display keep its power switch in "ON" position.
+While using the TFT display keep its power switch in the "ON" position.
 The TFT "Reset" button also can be used as Feather reset.
-Press PB1 (SW1) button to start demo.
+Press PB1 (SW1) button to start the demo.

 <img src="Resources/feather_tft.jpg" style="zoom:25%;" />

-The PB1 (SW1) button is located as shown in picture bellow:
+The PB1 (SW1) button is located as shown in the picture below:

 ![](Resources/pb1_button.jpg)